Posted by: Northwest Eye in General on October 23, 2025

 - Irregular

-Regular corneal distortion has a consistent curvature, while irregular corneal distortion exhibits varying curvatures and is often linked with conditions such as keratoconus. is crucial for recognizing how they influence overall quality of life and the necessity for .
+Regular corneal distortion has a consistent curvature, while irregular astigmatism exhibits varying curvatures and is often linked with conditions such as keratoconus.
+Understanding astigmatism is crucial for recognizing how they influence overall vision health and the necessity for vision correction.

 It’s common to feel uncertain about what this means for your vision.
 We are here to help you through this process and provide the support you need.
 If you have any questions or concerns, please don’t hesitate to reach out.